jpdery/moobile-core-doc/Source/Component/Component.md

 ### hide() {#hide}

-Hides this component using the `display` CSS property of this component's element.
+Hides this component.
+This method will also add the `hidden` CSS class from this component's element.

+This method fires the `hide` event.

 #### Returns: